home

 The Founder

-Creator of Catgirl Island, Mike Moon is a native North Carolinian and an illustrator specializing in fantasy art.
-After graduating from Graham High School and The North Carolina Governors School program in Visual Arts he studied the School of Cinema at the University of Southern California, later graduated with High Honors in Computer Graphics from Alamance Community College, and received both his Bachelor and Master Degrees in Industrial Design at North Carolina State University (which is ironic because he's a UNC Tarheels fan).
+The Creator of Catgirl Island, Mike Moon is a native North Carolinian, designer & fantasy artist.
+After graduating from Graham High School and The North Carolina Governors School in Visual Arts, he studied Cinema at the University of Southern California, graduated with High Honors in Computer Graphics from Alamance Community College, and received his Bachelors and Masters Degrees in Industrial Design at North Carolina State University.

 Contact Mike at mikemoondiespamdie@mindspring.com